 4 That the following persons will constitute a Continuity of Departments Planning Committee -

-The Deputy Director of Emergency Management Organization (Nova Scotia)*
+The Deputy Director of Emergency Measures Organization (Nova Scotia)*

 The Departmental Emergency Planning Officers referred to in paragraph 3